idris-lang/Idris2/docs/source/tutorial/modules.rst

 This is particularly useful with ``do`` notation, where it can often improve error messages: ``with MyModule.(>>=) do ...``

-There is no formal link between the module name and its filename, although it is generally advisable to use the same name for each.
-An ``import`` statement refers to a filename, using dots to separate directories.
-For example, ``import foo.bar`` would import the file ``foo/bar.idr``, which would conventionally have the module declaration ``module foo.bar``.
-The only requirement for module names is that the main module, with the ``main`` function, must be called ``Main`` — although its filename need not be ``Main.idr``.
+If a file contains a module declaration ``module Foo.Bar.MyModule``, its full path must end in ``Foo/Bar/MyModule.idr``.
+Similarly, an ``import`` statement also refers to a filepath stripped of its file extension, using dots to separate directories.
+As in the example above, all modules names and directories must be capitalised identifiers.
+The main module, with the ``main`` function, must be called ``Main`` — although its filename need not be ``Main.idr``.
+This is the only case where a filename does not have to match with the respective module name.

 Export Modifiers
 ================